-When we pose the same question about how people intend to fund their long-term care (LTC) needs, the response is often: “We should have enough to cover it.”
+When the same question is posed about how people intend to fund their long-term care (LTC) needs, the response is often: “We should have enough to cover it.”

-While that may be true, let’s also pose this question back to you: “Why would you want to cover 100% of that expense with your dollars when alternatives exist?”
+While that may be true, let’s also consider this question: “Why would you want to cover 100% of that expense with your dollars when alternatives exist?”

 The conversations around purchasing a new home and paying for health and long-term care are similar.
 You’ve worked incredibly hard to build the nest egg you’re heading into retirement with, so why not protect that nest egg against one of the largest retirement risks you’ll likely face.

 Cost of health and long-term care is high